rpiRobotics/ik-geo/README.md

 # Linear Subproblem Solutions
-Implementation of subproblem solutions using a linear algebra approach from "Canonical Subproblems for Robot Inverse Kinematics"
+Implementation of subproblem solutions using a linear algebra approach from ["Canonical Subproblems for Robot Inverse Kinematics"](https://arxiv.org/abs/2211.05737).
+We also include inverse kinematics solutions to a number of 6-dof robot types, examples with specific robots, and timing tests.

 ### Subproblem 1: Cone and point